TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 ### Introduction
-Let's use what we've learned and take a chance to continue practicing DOM manipulation by dynamically rendering a simple restaurant homepage!
+Let's use what we've learned and take a chance to continue practicing DOM manipulation by dynamically rendering a restaurant homepage!
 By the end, we are going to be using JavaScript alone to generate the entire contents of the website!

 **Note: DOM elements should be created using JavaScript but styling can be done in a separate CSS file.**